ziyoung/better-wilcom-docs/wilcom-docs/Applied/bling/Digitize_bling_runs.md

 | Orientation    | Place rhinestones either relative to object baseline or absolute (fixed ‘north’) orientation.                                                                                           |
 | Statistics     | Summary information: type, SS (stone size), color, shape, count (for the selected object).
 If multiple objects are selected, bling information for all selected objects is displayed.   |

-7Use pattern settings as for sequin runs to create simple or variegated bling runs.
+7. Use pattern settings as for sequin runs to create simple or variegated bling runs.

 ![bling00031.png](assets/bling00031.png)

-8Set bling orientation to baseline or fixed angle.
+8. Set bling orientation to baseline or fixed angle.

 ![bling00032.png](assets/bling00032.png)